lukas-f00/HedgeConnectivityPackage/README.md

 Features (SWF), and to generate clear visualizations.
 This package is intended to support ecological landscape analysis, habitat connectivity studies, and conservation planning.
-The terms “hedge” and “Small Woody Features” are used synonymously throughout the package.
+The terms “hedge” and “Small Woody Features” (SWF) are used synonymously throughout the package.

 ## Features